aarontrowbridge/aarontrowbridge.github.io/content/posts/9-generative-adversarial-nets.md

     appendFilePath: true # to append file path to Edit link
 ---

-In 2014 Ian Goodfellow, then at OpenAI, published his seminal paper, titled "Generative Adversarial Networks", detailing how competition between *generator* and *discriminator* functions, approximated by neural networks, can train the generator to produce realistic images.
+In 2014, Ian Goodfellow, then at OpenAI, published his seminal paper, titled "Generative Adversarial Networks"[^1], detailing how competition between *generator* and *discriminator* functions, approximated by neural networks, can train the generator to produce realistic images.

 In this article I will be discussing the theory behind this idea, my own implementation in Julia (mirroring the network structure in Goodfellow's original paper), and show some of the images I was able to get out.